-Diary of a Dictator is a colorful and dramatic account of that period, featuring romantic and political rivalries, vengeance, murder, and mayhem – history that reads like a soap opera.
+Diary of a Dictator is a narrative account of that period, featuring romantic and political rivalries, vengeance, murder, and mayhem – history that reads like a soap opera.
 It stars a messianic Ferdinand who hears the voice of God calling him to dictatorship … an Imelda with royalty fantasies who finances her lavish tastes out of the national treasury … and a secret presidential diary filled with revelations of deceit and treachery.

 Diary of a Dictator is a revised and updated e-book version of the original hardcover edition published as Delusions of a Dictator (Little, Brown and Co., 1993).

+A Kirkus Review of the hardcover cited its “focused narrative” and the book’s “intriguing perspective…that confirms history’s verdict” against the Marcos regime.
 Philippines expert and Pulitzer Prize-winning author Stanley Karnow called it a “fascinating book” that “penetrates the strange, tortured mind of a man who not only deceived his own people and the world, but deluded himself.”

+To advocates of democracy and students of political intrigue, the story of Ferdinand and Imelda is a timeless parable about greed and power…as well as a cautionary tale about the vulnerability of democracy.
 And despite its lies and fabrications, or perhaps even because of them, the Marcos diary reveals the ultimate truth behind the rise of a brilliantly conniving dictator and his beautiful, conniving wife – Ferdinand and Imelda, partners in deceit and despotism.